(C) 2022, G. Forrest Cook

 The 6BC8 VHF dual triode had a tendency to oscillate at radio frequencies when large input signals were present.
 This problem was fixed by adding a 39K grid stopper resistor and a 22pF grid to ground capacitor to each triode section.
 Similarly, the 6CG7 output circuit also had RF oscillation issues.
 An RC snubber consisting of a 2.2nF capacitor in series with a 2.2K resistor was added across the output transformer's primary to eliminate these oscillations.

 A variable attack control was added to give the circuit more control over the compression envelope.
 The decay circuit was moved to the capacitor side of the attack resistor so that it does not interact as much with the variable attack control.
-A switch selects three different capacitor combinations which provides different time constant ranges.
+A switch (labeled T.C) selects three different capacitor combinations to provide three time constant ranges.

 Finally, the power supply in the Squasherator was built with available parts, the HV side should be able to provide 270V under a load of 22mA.
 The Filament supply was changed from 6.3VAC to regulated 6.3VDC as described above, this change lowers the background hum level of the circuit.